OCA/hr-attendance/hr_attendance_overtime/README.rst

 be able to define a bigger range that overlap that time.

-You can personalize 4 kinds of reason label that are selected by code which must remains the same and uniq:
+You can personalize 4 kinds of reason label that are selected by code which must remains the same and unique:

 1. Go to *Attendances > configuration > Reason*
 2. personalize name for following code: